googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 delta-set rows that include a delta for each of the regions referenced by that subtable.
 From this perspective, the delta-set columns correspond to regions.

+_Before the fourth paragraph following the figure in (now) 7.2.3.2 ("Note that there is minimal overhead..."), insert the following paragraph:_

+Similarly, ItemVariationData subtables can also combine delta values with 32-bit and 16-bit representations.
+An optimizing compiler can organize deltas into different subtables using 32-bit and 16-bit representations in some, but 16-bit and 8-bit representations in others, with columns re-ordered in each case to provide the most efficient representation of deltas.

-_Replace the fifth paragraph that follows the figure in (now) 7.2.3.2 ("A complete delta-set index..."), with the following paragraph:_
+_Replace the (now) sixth paragraph that follows the figure ("A complete delta-set index..."), with the following paragraph:_

 A complete delta-set index involves an outer-level index into the